kim8517/RVSNUpy/README.md

 # RVSNUpy

-I am converting the code to package  and making manuals for potential users can easilly acess and use.
+I am currently revising the code for improved readability, converting it into a package, and preparing user manuals to ensure accessibility and ease of use.
-This procedure will be completed by June 2025.
+This process is expected to be completed by June 2025.
-I appreciate your interest—please stay tuned for the release in June 2025.
+I appreciate your interest—please stay tuned for the release.